Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • Result: LIA is at least as effective as complex catheter procedures, but significantly safer and simpler.

-• Especially for knee prostheses, it is now considered the gold standard in postoperative pain therapy.
+• Especially in the case of knee replacement surgery, it is now considered the gold standard in postoperative pain therapy.

 F. Long-term effects